-3.8 FITTING THE TRIM
+3.8 FITTING THE TRIM OR CAMBER FASCIA

-3.8.1 The trim is held in position on the fixing flange by magnets.
+3.8.1 The trim or Camber fascia is held in position on the fixing flange by magnets.

 3.9 FITTING THE FENDER

 3.9.1 The fender is placed up to the front of the ceramic front rail on all models.
 Position the ashpan under the fender and centralise.